tezos-checker/checker/docs/spec/functional_spec.rst

 Create a burrow
 ---------------

-Create and return a new burrow containing the supplied tez as collateral, minus the creation deposit.
-Fails if the tez is not enough to cover the creation deposit.
+Create and return a new burrow containing the supplied amount of token as collateral, minus the creation deposit.
+Fails if the collateral given is not enough to cover the creation deposit, if the sender does not own said amount of collateral, or if Checker is not authorized to transfer said amount of collateral.

-``create_burrow: (pair nat (option key_hash))``
+``create_burrow: (pair (pair nat (option key_hash)) nat)``

 +---------------+-----------------------+-------------------------------------------------------------------------+
 | Parameter     |      Field Type       | Description                                                             |